Skip Navigation LinksHome > About LXI > History of LXI

 Looking at the evolution of test busses, in 1972 Hewlett-Packard engineers invented the Hewlett-Packard Interface Bus (HP-IB) as an open standard communications bus (IEEE-488) from instruments to the computer.
 For almost 40 years, GPIB instruments (also known as rack-and-stack instruments) were the preferred architecture for test systems.

-In 2005, Agilent Technologies (formerly Hewlett-Packard) and VXI Technology, Inc. (Now VTI) introduced LXI; combining the best of GPIB instruments and VXI and PXI modules, LXI provides the high throughput of LAN, The global recognition that GPIB has, as well as test related features pioneered in VXI & PXI.
+In 2005, Keysight Technologies (formerly Agilent Technologies) and VXI Technology, Inc. (Now VTI) introduced LXI; combining the best of GPIB instruments and VXI and PXI modules, LXI provides the high throughput of LAN, the global recognition that GPIB has, as well as test related features pioneered in VXI & PXI.